-The problem with these initial settlement offers is that they rarely include compensation for any future costs.
+The problem with these initial settlement offers is that they rarely include compensation for any future medical care.
 If you accept the initial offer, you may quickly find yourself in financial hardship again due to continuing expenses.
 Never accept an insurance company’s settlement offer without first consulting an experienced Las Vegas personal injury lawyer.

 When we meet with you, we will review your case, investigate the accident, and speak with witnesses to get a full and complete picture of what caused your accident.
 While most personal injury claims settle out of court, we will only settle if the insurance company’s offer compensates you fully for your injuries.
 We are prepared to take your case to trial to ensure justice, and we have significant experience litigating pedestrian accident cases.

-We also take cases on a contingency basis, which means it costs you nothing for you to speak with us, and we only get paid if we secure compensation for you.
+We only take cases on a contingency basis, which means it costs you nothing for you to speak with us, and we only get paid if we secure compensation for you.
 Furthermore, we only accept cases that we believe have a good chance of success.